webtoknow/fx-trading-app/Week_02/Exercise/README.md

 * I fill in an email address which doesn’t meet the validation criteria mentioned in User Story#4, AC#2
 * Click on Register button

-**Then** the following message should be displayed, in bold red: ‘Email address must be have the format firstname.lastname@email.com!”
+**Then** the following message should be displayed, in bold red: ‘Email address must have the format firstname.lastname@email.com!”

 #### AC#5 – Error Message for missing Password